Deron Irving-Bey: From unknown to Michigan football recruit in a year

 His mother, Dionne Richardson, was a Michigan fan and was passionate about the games.
 But Irving-Bey wasn’t.

-So before they made the trip to East Lansing, Southwestern coach Chane Clingman had to explain some basic facts, such as the resume of the famous coach he was about to meet.
+So before they made the trip to East Lansing, Southwestern (Flint, Mich.) coach Chane Clingman had to explain some basic facts, such as the résumé of the famous coach he was about to meet.

 “I didn’t know who Dantonio was, (Jim) Harbaugh, Nick Saban,” Irving-Bey said.
 “I didn’t know who any of them were.
 I just got educated on this stuff.”